denischevalier/dkb/README.md

 Technical description
 ---
 This software is coded in python3 using OOP and Parallelizm.
-It needs just a few dependancies: mostly xlib, and pillow. dkb is forked, simplified (it uses just a very little subset of the original software) and updated from pykeylogger @ http://sourceforge.com/projects/pykeylogger.
+The only dependency it needs is python3-xlib . dkb is forked, simplified (it uses just a very little subset of the original software) and updated from pykeylogger @ http://sourceforge.com/projects/pykeylogger.

 Instructions
 ---